heusalagroup/fi.hg.repository/README.md

 We don't have traditional releases.
 This project evolves directly to our git repository in an agile manner.

-This git repository contains only the source code for a compile time use case.
+This git repository contains only the source code for compile time use case.
 It is meant to be used as a git submodule in a NodeJS or webpack project.

-See [sendanor/typescript-package](https://github.com/sendanor/typescript-package) for a full package example.
-Although, keep in mind, this repository is not intended to be used as a NPM package dependency.

-### We can make stable releases for a commercial customer
+### Stable releases for a commercial customer

-#### We can make stable releases for a commercial customer

 One stable release is 8000 € + taxes.